locomotivecms/engine/README.md

 Locomotive relies on a **very original workflow**:

 - Sites are coded locally using our open source tool: [Wagon](https://github.com/locomotivecms/wagon).
-A desktop version (not open source and not tested in v3) is also available [here](http://www.wagonapp.com).
 - Sites are deployed to the platform (engine) thanks to our internal API.
 - A back-office for the end-users is automatically generated based on the custom models and editable regions described by the developers.